Looking for a “low cost” or even FREE cremation service?

 As a donation is not guaranteed acceptance at the time of death, it is usually recommended to have a ‘Plan B.’ In other words, do not just rely on opting for body donation.
 But, have identified what disposition plan there is if a donation is declined.

-This is where knowing how to find a low-cost direct cremation can be vital.
-The benefits of opting for a direct cremation also mean that the surviving family remains in control of the cremation process and will have the cremated remains back within 1-2 weeks.
-Along with death certificates, etc. So, any estate closure or memorialization can be undertaken in a swifter time frame than is likely with a body donation.
+Knowing how to find a low-cost direct cremation can be vital.
+The benefits of opting for a direct cremation also mean that the surviving family remains in control of the cremation process and will have the cremated remains back within 1-2 weeks, along with death certificates, etc. So, any estate closure or memorialization can be undertaken in a swifter time frame than is likely with a body donation.

-Considering that a direct cremation can generally be conducted for between $795 and $1,195 (in many areas), this is the most affordable disposition of choice for families needing to manage costs.
+Considering that a direct cremation can generally be conducted for between $795 and $1,195 (in many areas), this is the most affordable disposition for families needing to manage costs.

 DFS Memorials is a network of low-cost cremation providers.
 Visit DFS Memorials to find your nearest provider and their direct cremation cost.